zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-09-26-decision-intelligence.md

 ### Setting Goals

-Practical goal setting is like trying to find your way out of an escape room—you need to understand your priorities and opportunities, or you'll run in circles.
-By identifying what's truly important and ignoring everyone else's distractions, you can focus on what really counts.
+Practical goal setting requires clarity about priorities and opportunities.
+Without that clarity, decision-making becomes noisy and reactive.

 ![](assets/images/istock/iStock-1301200404.jpg)
 ^image by dilok klaisataporn from istock^

-Common goal-setting blunders include making goals so vague that they float away like a helium balloon or so rigid that they shatter at the first sign of trouble.
-The secret sauce? **Layered goals** that bring clarity, each serving a different purpose.
-In managerial sciences, goals come in three flavors: outcome, performance, and process goals.
+Common goal-setting failures include goals that are too vague to guide action or too rigid to survive reality.
+A better approach uses **layered goals** with different purposes: outcome, performance, and process goals.

 * **Outcome Goals**: These are the grand finales, the ultimate wins, but they can be as vague as a politician's promise and influenced by things beyond your control.
 It's like "creating value for customers" and "being profitable."
 Nice,